rhodyprog4ds/BrownFall20/_sources/portfolio/formatting.md

       jupytext --sync */*.ipynb                  # Update whichever of .ipynb/notebook.md is outdated
 ```

 This means if you accept suggestion commits from the the `.md` file, the action will upate your `.ipynb` file.
 If you update your `.ipynb file` the action will update the .md file.

-## File Naming

-It is best practice to name files without spaces.

 ## Configurations